Skip to content

 Text encoder

-Unfortunately, in StabilityAI models, text encoder results are concatenated one after each other so oldest CLIP-ViT/L still has biggest impact.
+In StabilityAI models, text encoder outputs are concatenated, so the oldest CLIP-ViT/L encoder still has major impact.

 Dataset